jdelrue/info_grid/docs/cooperatives/README.md

     - uptime
     - tokes farmed / cultivated
     - free capacity
-- Farmed & Cultivated tokens are always send to the digitalme wallet
+- Farmed & Cultivated tokens are always send to the digital.me wallet

 ### Option 2.
 Tech Farmer wants to buy nodes for unmanaged capacity

 Farmer wants to host himself (connectivity/bandwidth)

 - Farmer signs generic contract (generic contract which explains how it works).
-- Farmer buys Tokens and gets tokens in his digitalme wallet.
+- Farmer buys Tokens and gets tokens in his digital.me wallet.
     - This is the investment done which can then be used to farm or just keep as tokens.
 - Farmer makes selection on online tool (chat or web) and choses
     - unmanaged (new)